 Sutton Trust Summer School

-The Theology and Philosophy Summer School took place on 18-22 July 2016 for students in Year 12.
+The Theology and Philosophy Summer School is taking place on 14th - 18th August 2017 for students in Year 12.
 This is a subject-specific residential where you live and study as a Cambridge student.

 During the day, you’ll be in your academic department, where you’ll be taught by world-leading experts in your subject.
 They’ll guide you through new areas of study, introducing you to the depth and breadth of a Cambridge undergraduate course.
 But it’s not all work.
 After you leave the departments, you’ll have time to explore Cambridge with your Summer School friends, and we’ll put on a host of activities for you.

-The closing date for applications for 2016 was 8 March.
+There are 12 places and the closing date for applications in 2017 is 5pm on 2 March.
 Please be aware that you must meet certainto be accepted on the summer schools.

 For those that are unsuccessful in gaining a place on the Summer School, we run Experience Cambridge.
-This year students visited Cambridge on 5 July and 2 August.
-In between they completed a study project, either on their own or in groups, supported by the course leaders.
+Students visit the university on two occasions: once in late June and then again in July 2017.
+Each day starts at 11.00am and finishes at 4.00pm.
+Dates for each subject will be released as they are set.
+Attendance at both the first and second day is compulsory.
+In between you will complete a study project, either on your own or in groups, supported by the course leaders.

 For more information, see